 3 Essential Habits Every CEO Must Build Into Company Culture

 The world of work has changed.
-(You’ve noticed!)
 Fiercer, faster, more competitive times demand a new caliber of modern leader.
-Ones who can juggle the mandates of innovation, profit, and caring culture.
+One who can juggle the mandates of innovation and profit, while cultivating entrepreneurial company culture.

-Corporate culture – with its Dilbert-style politics, hierarchy, nonsense decision making – is dead.
+Corporate culture, defined by Dilbert-style politics, hierarchy, and slow nonsense decision making is dead.

-Entrepreneurial culture – the capacity to collectively and sustainably thrive in the face of failure, constant change, insurmountable odds – has never been more important.
+Entrepreneurial culture, defined by the capacity to make mistakes while collectively and sustainably thriving in the face of failure, constant change, and insurmountable odds has never been more important.

-To grow and be relevant in today’s world CEO’s must build 3 essential habits into their company culture (which are the core habits of entrepreneurial culture.)
+To grow and be relevant in today’s world CEO’s must foster a culture of leadership and build these core habits of entrepreneurial culture into their company.
 These core principles underpin a society in rapid change, characterized by diversity and inclusion.